DannyRyman/tech-blog/_posts/2024-12-19-you-do-not-need-a-di-framework.md

 ### 2. Factory Functions

-For dependencies that need to be created on demand, instead of bootstraping the dependency directly, wrap it is a factory function:
+For dependencies that need to be created on demand, instead of bootstrapping the dependency directly, wrap it in a factory function:

 ```kotlin
 val databaseConnectionFactory: () -> DatabaseConnection = { DatabaseConnection(config.connectionString) }